HerrMotz/bachelor-thesis/publication/main.typ

 Other types of SPARQL queries also exist, such as `ASK` and `DESCRIBE`, which differ in the structures they return.
 These SPARQL query types and also the data manipulation language for triplestores will not be dealt with in this work.
 They are detailed in the SPARQL specification @W3C_SPARQL_Specification.

 For further use, the set of all variables is from now on denoted by *$V$*.
-Following the syntax of SPARQL, variables in examples will be denoted with a leading `?` character followed by an alphanumerical word.
+Following the syntax of SPARQL, variables in examples will be denoted with a leading question mark `?` followed by an alphanumerical word.

 #definition[
   A *Basic Graph Pattern (BGP)* is a *subset* of SPARQL triple patterns @W3C_SPARQL_Formal_Definition